 About the Department

-The Department of Communication Studies offers undergraduate degree programs in communication studies and journalism, supports the university General Education program through both required and elective course offerings, and is responsible for the forensics program, student publications, and the campus radio station.
+The Department of Communication Studies offers undergraduate degree programs in communication studies, journalism, and public relations, supports the university General Education program through both required and elective course offerings, and is responsible for the forensics program, student publications, and the campus radio station.
 Emphasis is placed upon the application of Christian truth and values to the study of communication theories and processes, consideration of ethical issues, and the mastery of current scholarship in each field.

 The Department of Communication Studies prepares students who can: